raihannishat/Clean-Architecture/BlogApp-Angular/DISPATCHER_INTEGRATION_GUIDE.md

 ## Overview

-The Angular app now uses a completely dynamic `DispatcherService` that communicates with the API's dynamic dispatcher endpoint (`/api/dispatch`).
-This provides a unified way to handle all API operations without requiring manual helper method additions.
+The Angular app uses a dynamic `DispatcherService` to communicate with the API's dispatcher endpoint (`/api/dispatch`).

+**Important:**
+- Client-side should send the operation name **without** any `Command` or `Query` suffix (e.g., `CreateBlogPost`, `GetBlogPosts`, `Login`).
+- The API will automatically resolve the correct CQRS type by appending `Command` or `Query` as needed.
+- Client-side does **not** need to know or care about Command/Query patterns or suffixes.

+**Recent Additions:**
+- BlogService now supports dynamic methods for tags, categories, comments, and search (e.g., `getTags`, `getCategories`, `getComments`, `createComment`, `searchPosts`).
+- Blog Edit, Blog Detail, Tag/Category selection, and Comment System are all integrated using dynamic dispatcher calls.
+- A Dispatcher Example Component (`src/app/components/dispatcher-example.component.ts`) demonstrates advanced and direct usage patterns in the UI.

 ## Architecture